What video player are most publishers using?

 Background information on video players

-Traditionally video players had just one job to do, play the content with just basic navigational controls.
-Players had a list of video formats that they could render, and that’s about it.
+Traditionally, video players had just one job to do: play the content with basic navigational controls.
+Players had a list of video formats they could render, and that’s about it.

-Today, video players have evolved to cater to an ever-growing demand and many functionalities apart from just playing a video asset.
-With industry-wide adoption of HTML5, once widely used players, based on the flash framework are on a rapid decline.
+Today, video players have evolved to cater to an ever-growing demand and offer many functionalities apart from playing a video asset.
+With the industry-wide adoption of HTML5, once widely used players based on the Flash framework are rapidly declining.

-There are multiple reasons for you to switch to an HTML5 player over flash-based players, of which the two main driving factors are speed and security.
+There are multiple reasons to switch to an HTML5 player over flash-based players, the two main driving factors being speed and security.

 In the context of ad serving, flash is no longer supported by all the major web browsers.